Link Search Menu Expand Document

 Description

 Which conflict resolution strategy to use for this database.
-Write conflicts occur when two transactions attempt to modify the same statement in the database simultaneously.
+Write conflicts occur when two transactions attempt to modify the same statement inthe database simultaneously.

 Mutability